Roomba 980 Review

 One limit is you can only schedule one run per day.
 After setting the time and date, there’s no option to set more runs on the same day.

-As you can see on the screenshot above, the days on the right are disabled.
+As you can see in the screenshot above, the days on the right are disabled.
 It means you’ve already set a scheduled run for that day.

-I hope iRobot remedies this in the future and adds unlimited scheduling in future versions of the app.
+I hope iRobot remedies this and adds unlimited scheduling in future app versions.

 How much power does the Roomba 980 have?

-To check power, I use an anemometer to measure airflow direct from the robot’s brush roll.
+I use an anemometer to measure airflow directly from the robot’s brush roll to check power.

 Here are the results for the Roomba 980.

-The 980 has as much as 19 CFM in performance mode, one of the highest I’ve tested so far.
+The 980 has as much as 19 CFM in performance mode, one of the highest I’ve tested.

 It’s one of the more potent Roomba options with more airflow than the more expensive Roomba I7 and Roborock S6 MaxV.